JCJC selects New Century Scholars/All-State American Team representatives

 Email Address: firstname.lastname@example.org

-ELLISVILLE – Nine, Jones County Junior College sophomores were selected to compete for the New Century Scholars/All-State Academic Team through the International Honor Society, Phi Theta Kappa.
+ELLISVILLE – Six Jones County Junior College sophomores were recently nominated for Phi Theta Kappa Honor Society’s New Century Scholars/All-State American Team honors.
 These students were nominated by faculty members and then selected by the JCJC Scholarship Committee.
-Some of the requirements to earn a spot in this prestigious group include maintaining a 3.5 to 4.0 GPA, taking challenging academic courses, completing a minimum of 36-hours, volunteering their service in their communities and college, and doing well in an interview with the Scholarship Committee.
+Some of the requirements to earn a spot in this prestigious group include maintaining a 3.5 to 4.0 GPA, taking challenging academic courses, completing a minimum of 36 hours, volunteering their service in their communities and college, and doing well in an interview with the Scholarship Committee.

-The nine students were treated to a special luncheon held in their honor with PTK sponsors and administrators.
-JCJC president, Dr. Jesse Smith challenged all of them to really focus on their future academic endeavors and life goals.
+The six students were treated to a special luncheon held in their honor with PTK sponsors and administrators.
+JCJC president, Dr. Jesse Smith offered some advice for all of the nominees as they focus on their future academic endeavors.

-Both Dean and Stone will have to complete an application and essay about their volunteer efforts for the PTK selection committee.
+While McFadden and Seales will continue competing for scholarships at the state and national levels, each of the six students has the opportunity to earn additional scholarships through Phi Theta Kappa and other organizations as a nominee.
+Both McFadden and Seales will have to complete an application and essay about their volunteer efforts for the PTK selection committee.
 They will be honored next spring in Jackson upon the conclusion of the competition.
 The USA Today Academic Team program annually recognizes 60 outstanding two-year college students.
-First, and Second Teams, each consisting of 20 members, are selected from the nominees.
+First, Second, and Third Teams, each consisting of 20 members, are selected from the nominees.
 The 20 First Team members receive stipends of $2,500 each.
 All 60 members of the All- USA Academic Team and their colleges receive extensive national recognition through coverage in USA TODAY.